Glossary

 SFDR

-Sustainable Finance Disclosure RegulationEU regulation requiring financial market participants to disclose how they integrate sustainability risks, including taxonomy alignment of financial products.
+Sustainable Finance Disclosure RegulationEU regulation requiring financial market participants to disclose how they integrate sustainability risks, including the taxonomy alignment of financial products.

 Substantial Contribution